Australia’s Bad Flu Season Spreads Caution to the U.S.

 About the Author

-Meena is a freelance writer who has written about health and wellness, airlines, hospitality, and food.
-She is a former content editor of Smart Meetings magazine and has been featured in The Boston Globe.
-Meena enjoys covering healthcare issues that matter to us the most.
+A former content editor of Smart Meetings magazine, Meena focuses her work on health and wellness, airlines, hospitality, and food.
+She has been featured in The Boston Globe and enjoys covering healthcare issues that matter.
 Her published work can be found on her personal website.

 - Australian Government Department of Health: Australian Influenza Surveillance Report, 6-19 August 2016